-- 1. Reduce and/or eliminate the likelihood of severe or potentially life-threatening allergic reactions. - 2.
-Ensure a rapid and effective response in case of a severe or potentially life-threatening allergic reaction. - Protect the rights of students by providing them, through necessary accommodations when required, the opportunity to participate fully in all school programs and activities. - 4.
-The ELBS food service operation is peanut/tree nut free .
+- 1. Reduce and/or eliminate the likelihood of severe or potentially lifethreatening allergic reactions. - 2.
+Ensure a rapid and effective response in case of a severe or potentially life-threatening allergic reaction. - 3.
+Protect the rights of students by providing them, through necessary accommodations when required, the opportunity to participate fully in all school programs and activities. - 4.
+The ELBS food service operation is peanut/tree nut free.
 A peanut free zone is available for students with nut allergies who have peers carrying lunch from home.
 No student carrying a lunch from home should use this designated area.

-Safe Routes to School
+Safe Routes to School:

-All students of the ELBS are transported by vehicle to school, including buses, vans and personal automobiles.
+All students of the ELBS are transported by vehicle to school, including buses, vans, and personal automobiles.
 Student being transported by parent via public transportation are accompanied at all times by supervising parent/guardian and will be encouraged to follow established public safety guidelines.
-The ELBS will cooperate with local municipalities, public safety agency, police departments to develop and maintain safe transportation zone near the school, including use of School Zone signs and lights which are activated during arrival and departure.